-Faculty: Clement, Chair; Butler, Dickinson, Elderkin, Elliott, Erickson, Kress, Lovett, Morrison, Nayak, O'Connell, Pecor, Peel, Reinert, Sarwar, Thornton, Woldemariam, Wund.
+Faculty: Clement, Chair; Butler, Dickinson, Dillon, Dorrity, Elderkin, Elliott, Erickson, Kress, Lovett, Marzan, Murphy, Nayak, O'Connell, Pecor, Peel, Sitnick, Thornton, Wund.

 The Department of Biology at The College of New Jersey provides undergraduate students with a comprehensive modern education in biology, with subject matter ranging in biological complexity from molecular and cell biology, through organismal biology, and on to ecology and evolutionary biology.
 The general objectives of the department are: 1) to develop in students an understanding of the biological principles that underlie all living things; 2) to instill in students a sense of inquiry; and 3) to sharpen the analytical thinking skills of students.
-The major is a liberal arts-based program that prepares students for a variety of opportunities after graduation, including entry into biology-related professional occupations, pursuit of advanced graduate study in biology, enrollment at medical and allied health professional schools, and teaching at the primary and secondary levels.
+The major is a liberal arts-based program that prepares students for a variety of opportunities after graduation, including entry into biology, enrollment at medical and allied health professional schools, and teaching at the primary and secondary levels.